-All RTF teams that will make entry shall notify the Incident Commander of their location and any victims encountered.
+RTF teams that will make entry shall notify the Incident Commander of their location and any victims encountered.
 Constant communication between the IC and the RTFs is essential for effective resource coordination and allocation.
+Silence may be critical when operating within the Warm Zone therefore, most communications should be initiated by the RTF and not the Unified Commander.